 Writing partners are welcome to apply as teams and need only submit a single application.
 International applicants are also welcome to apply.
 At this time, documentary and short-form digital series are not eligible to apply.

-Applicants must submit the following materials for consideration:
+Please read over the application form before preparing your materials.
+Applicants must submit the following for consideration:

-- A cover letter explaining your interest in the Episodic Lab
+- A cover letter introducing yourself and your interest in the Episodic Lab

 - One complete, original pilot

 - A series logline and pilot synopsis

 - A series description describing the story engine and series arc of the show

 - Project status and history, including any industry exposure